adsb-related-code/adsb-stats/README.md

 # adsbexchange-stats
 ADSBexchange.com Statistics Beta

-This is installer only for Pi running ADSBexchange.com script install.
+This installer is meant only for an RPi running ADSBexchange.com script install.

-Looks for /run/adsbexchange-feed default directories

-JSON_PATHS=("/run/adsbexchange-feed")

 You must be running ADSBexchange feeder.